 Any system of ethics and morality is by definition an expression of religion because religion, again by definition, is a way of life containing some measure of worship.
 Worship is merely a respectful response to one's god.
 A system of morality concerns itself with values and the way one lives, even as God's moral code does.
 The major overall difference is that His way works because it leads to life, even though in a given instance it may appear more wrong than ours.

-Because these principles are true, it leads to the fact that each one of us is technically the god of our system of values and its way of life in opposition to the Creator God, if our code of conduct is not in alignment with His.
+Because these principles are true, they lead to the fact that each one of us is technically the god of our system of values and its way of life in opposition to the Creator God, if our code of conduct is not in alignment with His.
 We are serving, and thus in a limited way, worshipping ourselves.

 Law, therefore, is codified, enacted morality.
 Whether it is God's or man's does not matter.
 The difference is in what they produce.
 What does man's law produce on earth?
 History makes this obvious: confusion, warfare, constant competition, pain from all the collisions of values, and ultimately death.